stakewalker/PLC-Socket-Comm/README.md

 Python Scripts and Ladder Programs for communication between Allen Bradley and Siemens PLCs, via TCP sockets.

-It sends and receives data, connecting PLCs or any machine in the network.
+It sends and receives data, bridging PLCs to any machine in the network.
-A starting point for your industrial projects!
+A good starting point for your industrial projects!

 ## Software: